joelhawksley/identity/components-2020/outline.md

 - Create a moment of presence, clarity, and vulnerability
 - Exemplify GitHub's commitment to doing work that benefits the Rails community

-STRUCTURE

-Our solution
-    superset of the rails view layer
-    rails patches
-        In June, we landed a patch in Rails that added support for `render_in` Support from Rafael
-Future plans
-    continue to learn from gem
-    incorporate into Rails

-Conclusion
-    Rails has a lot of room to grow
-    The future of Rails is inside your applications, right now The world will keep changing
-    It's up to us to make thoughtful extractions to keep Rails relevant

 OPEN QUESTIONS

 definitions of decorator, presenter, component/cell